Learn the basics of setting up your OnPay account with our step-by-step instructions and video to help you along the way.

 OnPay allows you to add both employees and contractors to your account for payroll.
 To add an employee yourself, go to “Workers” and select “Employees.”
 Then, you’ll click “Hire Workers” and select “Add an employee.”
 You can also add a contractor on this page, if needed.

 It will lead you through the steps of providing basic information, withholding details, banking data, and personal information.
-You’ll need the same information as you provided OnPay if you had it to load employees.
+Here are some of the contractor or employee data that you’ll need.

 If you’d prefer to have the OnPay representative enter your employees for you, they absolutely can.
 You would simply need to provide them with this same information and they can add all of your employees to your OnPay account for you.
 You can also invite employees to load this information themselves by clicking “Invite Employee” after you’ve entered the basic information of name and job details.